Indeo: History

 During the development of what became the P5 Pentium microprocessor, the Intel Architecture Labs implemented one of the first, and at the time highest-quality, software-only video codecs, which was marketed as "Indeo Video".
 It has been developed since the 1980s based on the hardware-only Digital Video Interactive (DVI) which was previously developed by General Electric.
 Indeo was first released in 1992 along with Microsoft's Video for Windows platform.
 At its public introduction, it was the only video codec supported in both the Microsoft (Video for Windows) and Apple Computer's QuickTime software environments, as well as by IBM's software systems of the day.
 It was sold to Ligos Corporation in 2000.

 Intel produced several different versions of the codec between 1993 and 2000, based on very different underlying mathematics and having different features.

 Though Indeo saw significant usage in the mid-1990s, it remained proprietary.
 Intel slowed development and stopped active marketing, and it was quickly surpassed in popularity by the rise of MPEG codecs and others, as processors became more powerful and its optimization for Intel's chips less important.
 Indeo still saw some use in video game cutscene videos, such as in 1998's Police Quest: SWAT 2.

 Formats

-The original format was designed for real-time playback on low-end Intel CPUs (i386 and i486), optionally supported by specialized decoder hardware (Intel i750).
+The original format was designed for real-time playback on low-end Intel CPUs (i386 and i486), optionally supported by specialized decoder hardware (Intel i750 on an Intel ActionMedia II expansion card f.e.).
 Decoding complexity was significantly lower than with contemporary MPEG codecs (H.261, MPEG-1 Part 2).

 The codec was highly asymmetrical, meaning that it took much more computation to encode a video stream than to decode it.
 Intel's ProShare video conferencing system took advantage of this, using hardware acceleration to encode the stream (and thus requiring an add-in card), but allowing the stream to be displayed on any personal computer.

 Indeo 2

 Indeo 2, previously known as Real-Time Video 2, works by delta coding pixels line by line, either against the temporally or spatially directly preceding line, coupled with static Huffman coding.
+Indeo 2.1 was included in the 1992 Video for Windows 1.0 add-on for Windows 3.1, which required at least a 386SX processor.